doug-holtsinger/WirelessSensor/README.md

 # WirelessSensor
 Wireless Sensor Hobbyist Project using a Nordic nRF52840

-Current problem:  Can't get to 90 degree pitch, yaw is a little off.
+Known Problem:  Can't get to 90 degree pitch due to singularity at North Pole.

+Current Problem: Pitch and Roll is slow to respond, Yaw is very slow to respond.